Access - Anacortes Fiber Internet - Frequently Asked Questions

 Q: Will my router work with the Fiber Internet service?

 A: Yes, however routers that are more than a couple years old may not meet the newer WiFi standard which would limit your WiFi Internet performance.
+You will also want to make sure that your router is not a router-modem combination device.
 If desired, we can provide a router that we manage for an additional monthly cost of $10.

 Q: What about modems?